 Staying on a campsite in times of COVID-19

 Camping may now be the cheapest and safest option to spend the night.
 This may be a solution if you’re traveling with friends, as you can all bring your own little tent.
-Communal showers and toilets were allowed to reopen in June 2020.
+Communal showers and toilets are open again.

 Hiking in Holland in times of COVID-19

 One of the main themes of my blogs: hiking in Holland.
 Hiking is healthy and fun.
 During the past months, it was one of the few things that we could still do here in Holland, so it’s become rather popular.
 This means that at some places it can get really crowded.
 And impossible to keep a social distance of 1,5 meter.

 My advice: go to the less famous places.
 And hike on the less popular days.
 Sunday is a typical hiking day for many Dutch people.
 So go on other days, on weekdays or on a Saturday afternoon (to avoid the joggers on Saturday morning).

 Visiting Dutch towns in times of COVID-19

 Another major theme of my blog is visiting Dutch towns.
 As there are so few tourists right now, this may be your chance to visit major tourist towns in a relaxed way.
 Be aware that many Dutch towns have historical city centers with narrow streets.
 Local mayors may have have imposed extra rules.
 For example one-way traffic.
 Follow these rules to avoid fines.

 Since June 1st restaurants and bars In Holland are open.
 There are many restrictions though:

 - Make a reservation if you want to sit inside a restaurant.
 Some restaurants may accept at-the-door reservartons, but as there are less tables available right now it’s smart to book ahead.
 The owners are obliged to ask you if you have any health issues.